geveh/ReportingBias/README.md

 - 'temp_q25': 25th percentile of annual air temperatures in a given region;
 - 'temp_q75': 75th percentile of annual air temperatures in a given region;
 - 'pre_sum': total amount of precipitation in a given region.

-## Scripts

-### preprocessing.R

-Script to obtain annual statistics of

-- GLOF counts by dam type;
-- glaciological research activity;
-- temperature; and
-- precipitation

-from the original Open-Office spreadsheet 'Global_GLOF_database_2021_06_09.ods'.
-The scripts produces the R-Data object 'regional_glof_stats.rds', which is already available on this page.

-### assessing_bias.R